Doctor of Physical Therapy (DPT)

 |PT 779||Special Topics II||2|

-NOTES: Curriculum is for students beginning the DPT program in January 2018 and is subject to change, with the exception of listings for PT 771, PT 773, and PT 775—12 units each only apply to second-year cohort.
+NOTE: Curriculum is for students beginning the DPT program in January 2019 and is subject to change.